Mastering Survival: Your Essential 72-Hour Survival Blueprint

 A plan for finding and making water safe beats “hoping there’s a shop nearby.”

-4) First aid
+4) First Aid

 You don’t need a massive med bag.
 You need the right basics and the ability to stay calm when someone’s hurt.

-5) Navigation & comms
+5) Navigation & Comms

 Most people get lost because they panic and move too fast without a plan.

-6) Tools, admin, and “small wins”
+6) Tools, Admin, and “Small Wins”

 The boring stuff (tape, cordage, batteries, notes, cash) often makes the difference.

 Want to know if your household is actually prepared?
+Do a 24-hour blackout drill:

 No mains power